 - Test of English as a Foreign Language (TOEFL).
-A total score of 550 with no subscores below 52 (paper version), or 80 with no subscore below 19 (22 for writing section) (internet-based version) is required.
-The official report must be received by the Office of Admissions directly from Educational Testing Service. - Michigan English Language Assessment Battery (MELAB) (Testing and Certification Division, The English Language Institute, The University of Michigan, Ann Arbor, Michigan 48109, USA).
-An average score of 83 or higher with no subscores below 80 is required for the main test parts.
-A MELAB speaking score of at least 3 is also required.
-The official report must be received by the Office of Admissions directly from the University of Michigan English Language Institute. - International English Language Testing System (IELTS).
-A score of at least 6.0 is required.
+A total score of 550 with no subscores below 52, or 80 with no subscore below 19 (22 for writing section) (internetbased version) is required.
+The official report must be received by the Office of Admissions directly from Educational Testing Service (ETS). - International English Language Testing System (IELTS).
+A minimum average score of 6.5 is required, with no

+- subscore below 6.0.
 The official report must be received by the Office of Admissions directly from IELTS. - Michigan State University English Language Test (English Language Center [ELC], Michigan State University, East Lansing, Michigan, 48824-1035, USA).
 An average score of 80 to 85 with no subscores below 80, or a minimum average score of 85 with no subscores below 78 is required. - Pearson Test of English Academic (PTE A).
 Minimum overall score of 53; no subscore below 51 for reading, listening, and speaking; no writing subscore below 59. - Michigan State University Certificate of English Language Proficiency (CELP).
 Regular admission: score of 65 with no subscore below 15 (17 for writing section).
-Provisional admission: score of 60. http://elc.msu.edu/testing/abroad/